jffjhnsn/bf-site/README.md

 ## Website structure

+Pages are built using react components.
+For example, the content of the home page (`index.js`) is composed of components located in `src/components/page-content/home/`.
+The home page currently has four main content components: `Hero`, `Benefits`, `Feature`, `CTA`.
+`Benefits` and `Feature` are outdated and should probably become more generalized components like `ThreeColumn` and `SectionRightAlign`.

+Main folders/files of interest:
 `src/`
 `├── assets/` Contains all images, SVGs, GIFs
 `├── components/` Contains all react components used in building the site, most of these are structural and don't need to be changed